Chrysler LH engine: Oil sludge and other known problems

 The engine was affected by an oil sludge problem and premature timing chain tensioner failure.
-The oil sludge issue appears to have been caused by issues with the crankcase ventilation system, and while it affected a minority of engines, it could cause complete failure In some cases, neglected maintenance aided in premature failure (missed oil changes or increased intervals between oil changes).
+The oil sludge issue appears to have been caused by issues with the crankcase ventilation system, and while it affected a minority (*majority) of engines, it could cause complete failure In some cases, neglected maintenance aided in premature failure (missed oil changes or increased intervals between oil changes).
 Also this engine was plagued with issues regarding the water pump gasket leaking coolant internally and diluting the oil.
 Such coolant leaks must be addressed instantly or engine failure is imminent.